Kabuki

 Is lunch or dinner better at Kabuki?

-The verified hours do not establish a separate lunch or dinner service.
-Kabuki is listed as open Wednesday and Thursday from 1–6 PM, Friday from 1–8 PM, Saturday and Sunday from 10 AM–6 PM, with Monday and Tuesday closed.
+Plan around Kabuki's operating hours rather than a separate lunch or dinner service: it is open Wednesday and Thursday from 1–6 PM, Friday from 1–8 PM, Saturday and Sunday from 10 AM–6 PM, with Monday and Tuesday closed.

 Is Kabuki worth the price?

-The verified price range is JPY 1,000–1,999.
-Whether it is worth it depends on what is available when you visit, since specific menu items and service details are not verified here.
+The price range is JPY 1,000–1,999.
+Whether it is worth it depends on what is available when you visit, so check current offerings directly with the venue.
 Kabuki is also listed in Tabelog 100 - Cafe - EAST - 2025.

 What should I order at Kabuki?